lzt68/Online-Learning-Implementation/Jamieson-Nowak-2014-Best-arm-identification-algorithms-for-multi-armed-bandits-in-the-fixed-confidence-setting/README.md

 # README

-We aims to reproduce the figure 1 in Jamieson & Nowak 2014 "Best-arm identification algorithms for multi-armed bandits in the fixed confidence setting"
+We aim to reproduce the figure 1 in Jamieson & Nowak 2014 "Best-arm identification algorithms for multi-armed bandits in the fixed confidence setting"

 ## Experiment Setting